hazelcast/hazelcast-python-client/README.md

 * **TLSv1_3**   : TLS 1.3 Protocol described in RFC 8446
 * **TLS**       : Alias for TLS 1.2

-> Note that TLSv1+ requires at least Python 2.7.9 or Python 3.4 build with OpenSSL 1.0.1+ and TLSv1_3 requires at least Python 2.7.15 or Python 3.7 build with OpenSSL 1.1.1+
+> Note that TLSv1+ requires at least Python 2.7.9 or Python 3.4 built with OpenSSL 1.0.1+, and TLSv1_3 requires at least Python 2.7.15 or Python 3.7 built with OpenSSL 1.1.1+.

 These protocol versions can be selected using the `hazelcast.config.PROTOCOL` as follows: